 If you’re visiting at the weekend, maybe head to the sign early in the morning or allocate more time to spend standing in line.

 If you really don’t care about having people in the background of your photo, or that the sign won’t be head-on, you can skip the queue by just standing off to the side and snapping a photo.

 Just don’t get in the way of the people that have queued or else you might cause an argument!

 My Top Tips for Visiting the Las Vegas Sign

 - Much like the rest of the city, the Las Vegas sign never closes, so you can visit it whenever you like.

 - Visiting and taking your photo at the Las Vegas sign is totally free.
 There will be people at the sign pretending to be official photographers, but this is literally not a thing and you’ll be expected to tip heavily, so just ignore them.

 - You’ll probably also find a few other characters hanging out at the sign such as a dude in an Elvis suit, or maybe girls dressed as showgirls.
 They’ll offer to pose in your photos with you, which, obviously, if you want to do this, go ahead!
 Just remember to always ask the price beforehand so that you don’t end up paying through the nose.
 These are never free!

 - There’s no shade in the queue for the Las Vegas sign, so make sure you have a lot of water and sunscreen with you.

-- Pretty much everybody there wants to get cool photos, so if you don’t have anybody to take them for you, just ask the people standing behind you in line (if they look trustworthy, of course).
+- Pretty much everybody wants to get cool photos with the Las Vegas sign, so if you don’t have anybody to take them for you, just ask the people standing behind you in line (if they look trustworthy, of course).
 If you offer to take their photos once they have taken yours they’re very likely to help you out.